struppinet/aska-dedicated-server/README.md

 - Forked from [luxusburg/aska-server](https://github.com/luxusburg/aska-server), thanks for your work!
 - This image uses the pterodactyl/wine yolk [Ptero-Eggs](https://github.com/ptero-eggs/) as it was the only thing working.
 Thank you guys for your work!
-- You need to create the authentication token from the [Steam Manage-Game-Servers](https://steamcommunity.com/dev/managegameservers) site.
+- You need to create the authentication token for AppId 1898300 from the [Steam Manage-Game-Servers](https://steamcommunity.com/dev/managegameservers) site.
 - The volume paths are not that great since it uses the windows emulation.
 Also if anything is wrong with the config the aska server will just crash.

 | Volume   | Path                                                                                               | Description                                                                                             |